Gauntic/Jason/README.md

 ### Commands

 Jason responds every time his name is said.
-The rest of a command is then parsed, and sent to complete one of a growing number of functions.
+The rest of a command is then parsed, and sent to complete one of a large number of functions.

 #### Basic Commands